General inquiries can be sent to

 Todd holds a Master of Business Administration from New York University’s Stern School of Business with concentrations in Finance and Operations Management, and a Bachelor of Arts from Villanova University.

-Prior to joining FSARC, Scott was a partner at New York-based venture capital fund Braemar Energy Ventures, where he served on the firm’s investment committee for eight years.
-Scott also served as Chairman and CEO of Utilidata, Inc., a Braemar portfolio company delivering cybersecurity and digital automation solutions to the power utility sector.
+Scott DePasquale is President & CEO of the Analysis & Resilience Center for Systemic Risk (formerly FSARC).
+Prior to joining the ARC, DePasquale was a partner at New York based venture capital fund Braemar Energy Ventures, where he served on the firm’s investment committee for eight years.
+DePasquale also served as Chairman and CEO of Utilidata, Inc., a Braemar portfolio company delivering digital automation and cybersecurity solutions to the power utility sector.

-Scott’s career has focused on managing change elements related to commodity, security, and technology development for some of the world’s largest users, suppliers, and financiers of energy.
-Prior to his role as a venture capitalist at Braemar, Scott was a senior vice president at GE Energy Financial Services, where he led the group’s Boston-based energy technology investments.
-In this capacity, he worked closely with scientists and engineers across GE’s corporate R&D center, as well as executives from various internal businesses, to identify and commercialize game-changing energy technologies.
-Before joining General Electric, Scott spent several years managing analytics and dispute resolution for an energy security think tank, working closely with several multinational energy concerns, national oil companies, and governments to resolve issues related to energy security, trade, and risk.
+Prior to his role as a venture capitalist at Braemar, DePasquale was a senior vice president at GE Capital, where he led the group’s Boston-based energy technology investments.
+In this capacity, he worked closely with scientists and engineers across GE’s corporate R&D center, as well as executives from various internal businesses, to identify and commercialize game-changing technologies.
+Before joining GE, DePasquale spent several years managing analytics and international dispute resolution for an energy security think tank.
+He started his career as a trader in the energy and financial sectors.

-Scott also served as the Chairman of the Rhode Island Cybersecurity Commission, appointed by Governor Gina M. Raimondo, and was a member of the DHS Homeland Security Advisory Council Subcommittee on Cybersecurity.
-He currently serves on the Board of Trustees for the Naval War College Foundation in Newport, Rhode Island.
+DePasquale previously served as Chairman of the Rhode Island Homeland Security Advisory Board, and as Chairman of the Rhode Island Cybersecurity Commission, appointed by Governor Gina M. Raimondo.
+He was also a member of the DHS Homeland Security Advisory Council Subcommittee on Cybersecurity.

 A tech savvy, growth-oriented executive, Nicole has brought strategic leadership for over 25 years to emerging and publicly traded global companies across a number of industries.
 Her passion for building and growing impactful global businesses is evident by her proven track record of enhancing shareholder value through client centric growth initiatives, leveraging technology and data to drive innovation, driving EBITDA margins through capital efficient and scalable operations, and developing talent and great places to work.